Kimberly R. Moffitt

 Professor, Modern Languages, Linguistics and Intercultural Communication

 Tamara Brown has been in the University of Maryland System since 1984.
-She joined UMBC in 1999 as the Administrative Assistant for the Department of Public Policy.
-In 2007, she joined the College of Arts Humanities and Social Sciences.
-She currently assists the Dean and Associate Deans with recruitment and promotion and tenure.
+She joined UMBC in 1999 as the Department of Public Policy Administrative Assistant.
+In 2007, she joined the Dean’s Office, College of Arts Humanities and Social Sciences.
+She is the Executive Assistant to the Dean and the Office Manager for the Dean’s Office.

-Lisa Harris started working at UMBC in 2012 when she joined the Education Department as an Administrative Assistant.
-She joined the College of Arts, Humanities and Social Sciences in 2017 as an Executive Administrative Assistant.
-She is responsible for faculty recruitment, faculty searches, CAHSS Controlled Spaces Coordinator and the Event Coordinator.
+Lisa Thomas started working at UMBC in 2012 when she joined the Education Department as an Administrative Assistant.
+She joined the College of Arts, Humanities, and Social Sciences in 2017 as an Executive Administrative Assistant.
+She is responsible for faculty recruitment, faculty searches, CAHSS Controlled Spaces Coordinator, and the Event Coordinator.

 Academic Advising Coordinator